 Project Zero will also give brands an option to attach a unique serial number to products to avoid counterfeits reaching Amazon customers.
 Amazon originally relied on easy-to-fake serial numbers to identify products.
 Now brands who participate in Amazon Project Zero’s product serialization service can ultimately stop fake copies of their products from ever leaving the warehouse.
 If a product has an exclusive Amazon serial number, then it can be scanned and confirmed as authentic before shipping.

-Currently, Amazon Project Zero is an invite-only program, but it’s allowing brands to enrol their products onto a waitlist.
 In order to be eligible, brands must have a government registered trademark and have their brand listed in Amazon’s Brand registry.
 It is free to enrol in and brands will eventually get access to automated protection, and use of the self-service counterfeit removal tool.
-Brands that decide to use the product serialization service must pay a cost between $0.01 and $0.05 per unit, based on volume.
+Brands that decide to use the product serialisation service must pay a cost between $0.01 and $0.05 per unit, based on volume.
 Although a small fee, brands that are large but relatively inexpensive might find this added cost difficult to endure and might want to ascertain if it is the correct action to take for them.